Leprechaun Of Logic Soils Himself In Public

 Because the policies of financial institutions of the ruling class are not merely 'confused' or 'inconsistent'.
 They do the things they do because there is no right thing to do under capitalism.
 That is because capitalism is a contradictory system.
 Its necessary to understand these contradictions if you want to understand why capitalism does the things it doesn't.
 A refusal to acknowledge this is one reason why orthodox economics cannot understand why crisis happen, in much the same way you can't understand the history of your own thoughts.

 And sure, orthodox economics can't explain why crises occur, but our theory isn't doing too well on that score, either.
-And it is far from clear that the word "contradiction" is helping in here any way, especially if the likes of Mr G here haven't a clue what this word means, even as it features in his own 'theory'!
+And it is far from clear that the word "contradiction" is helping here in any way, especially if the likes of Mr G here plainly haven't a clue what this word means, even as it features in his own 'theory'!
 Witness his incapacity to explain it, and his confusion of it with contraries.

 Next, he unwisely tried his hand a little 'philosophising':

 Rosa you unbelievable clot.
 It was the 18th century term used to provide foundations for the doctrine of empiricism.
 Hegel was arguing that this was a concept and hence could not serve as a 'foundation' outside of the realm of the thought.
 Thus those who argue that sense certainty provides a foundation outside consciousness are 'saying the opposite of what they thing they are'.
 In other words its a critique of empiricism, even if an idealist one.
 But its perfectly coherent and clear what he means IF you understand the term 'sense certainty', its history, and the body of thought he's referring to.